 - Should you buy a headphone amp?

 Now without further ado, let’s get rolling!!

 Making a headphone purchase can really be a daunting task.
 Nowadays, there are so many choices that it becomes fairly overwhelming if you don’t have a rough idea of what you’re looking for.

-Things like open back vs. closed, casual listening vs. critical, your budget, the kind of sound signature you prefer, comfort, build quality, and a bunch of other unseen elements come into play.
+Things like open back vs. closed, casual listening vs. critical, your budget, the kind of sound signature you prefer, comfort, build quality, and a bunch of other unseen elements comes into play.

-Have no fear though, today’s mega long but definitive article should steer you in the right direction, and by the end we will hone in on exactly what it is you’re after!
-Do keep in mind, that a lot of this is my personal opinion, but I consider myself a research based reviewer, and out of the thousands of reviews I’ve gone through, no product that has been heavily endorsed by many has ever let me down.
+Have no fear though, today’s mega-long but definitive article should steer you in the right direction, and by the end, we will hone in on exactly what it is you’re after!

 So with that, let’s get into the actual criteria involved in making a decision!!